 The risks involved with ammonia refrigeration can be reduced substantially by careful management and maintenance.
 Part of that process is clear labeling of the pipes and equipment being used.
 As the accepted industry experts in this field, the IIAR maintains a code of recommendations for refrigeration equipment labeling.

 Last updated in April 2014, IIAR Bulletin No. 114 specifies sizes, colors, and arrangements for ammonia pipe and component labels.
-This coherent system simplifies maintenance and promotes safety, and is compatible with the most widely-used industrial standard for general facility pipe marking, ANSI/ASME A13.1.
+This coherent system simplifies maintenance and promotes safety, and is compatible with ANSI/ASME A13.1, the most widely-used industrial standard for general facility pipe marking.

 There are five elements in a typical ammonia pipe marker: